2024 United States presidential debates: Reception and aftermath

 According to a CNN flash poll, 63% of text message respondents believed Harris won the debate, while 37% felt Trump won.
 A poll from YouGov showed 43% of respondents saying that Harris won, 28% saying that Trump won, and 30% unsure.
 A poll from Reuters and Ipsos showed 53% of respondents saying that Harris won, as opposed to 24% saying that Trump won.

 According to Amy Walter, editor of the nonpartisan The Cook Political Report, Harris won the debate by successfully turning it into a referendum on Trump, while Trump did not make a consistent or compelling case against Harris.

 Muir and Davis's fact-checking approach to the debate received criticism from Republicans, who alleged they fact-checked and interrupted Trump excessively while not doing the same to Harris.
 Trump echoed those complaints and suggested ABC News should lose its license.
 Other journalists and Republican pollster Frank Luntz praised their moderation.

 Trump received criticism from conservative commentators and lawmakers for what was described as "taking the bait" on comments Harris made regarding crowds at his rallies.
 Trump's campaign strategists had urged him to emphasize in the debates that he was a "changed man" who had survived an assassination attempt and would unite America, but they believed he had been unable to do so.

 Facebook satire page "America - Love It Or Leave It" posted a claim that Harris was found to have made up to 17 false claims within the first ten minutes of the debate.
 This was widely circulated around social media after the debate.

 Many of Trump's statements during the debate, such as "They're eating the dogs ... they're eating the cats ... they're eating the pets", "execution after birth", "transgender operations on illegal aliens in prison", "Abdul ... the head of the Taliban", and "I have concepts of a plan" became viral Internet memes in its aftermath, as did Harris's facial expressions in response to Trump's statements.
 (Note: Attributed to multiple sources:)

 At one point, while criticizing Trump over inviting the Taliban to Camp David and the deal that would eventually lead to the Afghan withdrawal, Harris referred to Trump as "this former president", pausing between "this" and "former president".
 In media coverage of the debate, some commentators drew attention to the pause, suggesting that Harris was avoiding using an insult or an expletive.

 After the debate, polls showed Harris still had a hard time conveying the perception that she would represent a "change" in policy, due to her being a part of the Biden administration.

+ABC News won a special citation for the Harris-Trump debate at the 2026 Alfred I. duPont–Columbia University Awards.